User-centric Cell-free Massive MIMO Networks: A Survey of Opportunities, Challenges and Solutions: Resource Allocation

 \section{Resource Allocation}

 Optimizing resource allocation is a preeminent tool to achieve high performance in cell-free MIMO networks.
 The optimization can target different QoS metrics, including boosting the SE of the network to maximizing the EE, or minimizing the transmit power under a QoS constraint, etc. This is usually described through maximizing a utility or minimizing a cost function under some constraints.
+A typical QoS vector capturing various facets of the optimization problem is shown in Fig.~\ref{fig:QoSVector}.
+We also integrate our discussion on the distributed SDN and management platforms in the same figure, where \emph{optimized} resource allocation is seen as a main component in the network.